Electric-Coin-Company/tfl-book/src/introduction/trailing-finality-layer-in-a-nutshell.md

 There are three categories of users this proposed TFL protocol would impact:

+### Current ZEC Users

-First, existing ZEC users who are primarily concerned with storing or receiving ZEC, whether private or transparent may benefit from this change in the short or medium term, because it may help lower delay times for some services, such as exchange deposits.
+Existing ZEC users who are primarily concerned with storing or receiving ZEC, whether private or transparent may benefit from this change in the short or medium term, because it may help lower delay times for some services, such as exchange deposits.
 As exchanges come to rely on the new finality guarantee, they can often reduce their deposit wait times.
 Other services with similar confirmation-depth-based wait times can be improved in a similar way to lower these wait times.
 Other than this improvement, these users should notice no other changes.

+In the longer term, providing finality will be useful in establishing trust-minimized bridges to other blockchains.
+We anticipate this can enable better connecting ZEC to the Defi ecosystem, and with the introduction of Zcash Shielded Assets, this can enable other assets to connect to the Zcash shielded pool.

+### Proof-of-Stake Users

-Second, users who are interested in providing finality infrastructure, or users who want to delegate ZEC towards finality, will be able to earn rewards from the protocol for doing so, while also taking on some risk to their funds (to prevent malicious abuse of the protocol).
+Users who are interested in providing finality infrastructure, or users who want to delegate ZEC towards finality, will be able to earn rewards from the protocol for doing so, while also taking on some risk to their funds (to prevent malicious abuse of the protocol).
 This may be an important new category of ZEC users and use cases.

+### Miners

-Third, miners who provide Proof-of-Work security will necessarily see some reduction in their block rewards, since this proposal maintains the same issuance schedule and supply cap of ZEC while also spending some rewards on finality.
+Miners who provide Proof-of-Work security will necessarily see some reduction in their block rewards, since this proposal maintains the same issuance schedule and supply cap of ZEC while also spending some rewards on finality.

-**Important Note:** The proportion and details of how much mining rewards will be impacted, and conversely how much finality providers will earn, are not yet specified in this proposal.
+**Important Note:** The proportion and details of how much mining rewards will be impacted, and conversely how much finality/PoS providers will earn, are not yet specified in this proposal.

 ## Why is this a Good Approach to a PoS Transition?